Suicide of Kurt Cobain: Death

-On April 8, Cobain's body was discovered in the greenhouse above the garage at his Lake Washington Boulevard East house by VECA Electric employee Gary T. Smith, who arrived that morning to install security lighting.
+On April 8, Cobain's body was discovered in the greenhouse above the garage at his Lake Washington Boulevard East house by VECA Electric employee Gary T. Smith, who had arrived that morning to install security lighting.
 Smith initially thought Cobain was asleep until he saw blood coming out of Cobain's ear.
-He also found a suicide note with a pen stuck through it inside a flower pot.
+He also found a suicide note with a pen stuck through it inside a flowerpot.
 A Remington Model 11 20-gauge shotgun purchased for Cobain by his friend, musician Dylan Carlson, was found on Cobain's chest.
 It had been legally purchased by Carlson at Stan Baker's Gun Shop in Seattle.
-Although conductor David Woodard had built a Dreamachine for Cobain, rumors that Cobain had been using the device heavily in the days leading up to his suicide were contradicted by later reports.

-Cobain did not want the gun purchased in his name because he thought the police might seize it for his own protection.
+Cobain did not want the gun purchased in his name because he thought police might seize it for his own protection.
 The police had taken away his guns twice in the previous ten months.
 The King County Medical Examiner noted puncture wounds on the inside of both the right and left elbows.
 The shotgun was not checked for fingerprints until May 6, 1994.
-According to the Fingerprint Analysis Report, four latent prints were lifted, but they were not usable.
 The Seattle police report states that the shotgun was inverted on Cobain's chest with his left hand wrapped around the barrel.